linstrijdom/GeoHosting-Documentation/docs/src/products/geonode/guide/create_instance.md

 ## Checkout Process

-Once you've selected your preferred product, simply click the **Order** button under the deployment size that best fits your needs.
+Once you've selected your preferred product, simply click the <span class="ui-generic-label">Order</span> button under the deployment size that best fits your needs.
 You’ll be redirected to the checkout page, where you’ll:

-- Enter a name for your new application.
+- Enter a name for your new service.
 - Choose whether you're purchasing as an individual or on behalf of a company.
 - Complete the secure payment process.

 <br>

-After checkout, your instance will begin deploying automatically.
+After checkout, your service will begin deploying automatically.
 You’ll receive a notification when it's ready for use.

 <br>